niusounds/twitter-kit-android/README.md

 [![](https://jitpack.io/v/makarenkoanton/twitter-kit-android.svg)](https://jitpack.io/#makarenkoanton/twitter-kit-android)

+**This repository removes almost features except `twitter-core` from original TwitterKit.
+DO NOT USE THIS REPOSITORY IF YOU WANT TO USE FEATURES SUCH AS `tweet-composer`,`twitter-mopub` and `twitter-ui`.**

+---

+original README for reference

 # Twitter Kit for Android

 Twitter Kit is a multi-module gradle project containing several Twitter SDKs including TweetComposer, TwitterCore, and TweetUi.
 Twitter Kit is designed to make interacting with Twitter seamless and efficient.